Historical Context of Mamluk Patronage

 Notable Medical Works

-• Al-Mughni fi al-Tibb by Ibn al-Nafis, detailing anatomy and physiology.
+• Al-Mughni fi al-Tibb by Ibn al-Nafis, a comprehensive guide to anatomy and physiology that corrected numerous errors in Galenic medicine.

-• Al-Taysir fi al-Tibb by Ibn Zuhr, a guide to practical medicine.
+• Al-Taysir fi al-Tibb by Ibn Zuhr, a practical guide to medicine that emphasized clinical observation and rational treatment.

-• Comprehensive pharmacological compendiums that cataloged hundreds of herbal and mineral remedies.
+• Comprehensive pharmacological compendiums that cataloged hundreds of herbal, mineral, and animal remedies, including detailed descriptions of preparation methods, dosages, and therapeutic uses.

 Mathematics and Engineering